HVPD awarded international patent for VSD/VFD Partial Discharge solution

 We implement a series of Expert System de-noising rules into the software over a 90-day training period, to better separate and identify PD pulses.
 Analysing data this way also means that trends can be effectively measured, and no false PD alarms are raised.

-HVPD’s hardware and software combine to provide the best early warning indicator of Partial Discharge in your VSD-fed rotating machines.
+HVPD’s hardware and software combine to provide the best early warning indicator of PD in your VSD-fed rotating machines.
 Get in touch today to see how to include us in your condition monitoring strategy, and save time, money and energy from day one.

-Furthermore, installing sensors at both the VSD and the motor itself (as detailed in the previous section) allows us to better determine the location of any Partial Discharge pulses that are picked up by the HVPD Kronos® Monitor, as demonstrated in the video below:
+Furthermore, installing sensors at both the VSD and the motor itself (as detailed in the previous section) allows us to better determine the location of any PD pulses that are picked up by the HVPD Kronos® Monitor, as demonstrated in the video below:

 How did we come up with the solution?

-The project to develop a solution to reliably monitor on-line Partial Discharge in VSD-fed motors was undertaken, as mentioned earlier, in conjunction with Statoil (now Equinor), involving a pilot project at one of their gas processing facilites.
+The project to develop a solution to reliably monitor On-line PD in VSD-fed motors was undertaken, as mentioned earlier, in conjunction with Equinor, involving a pilot project at one of their gas processing facilites.

 As well as helping Equinor to take care of their assets and better monitor the condition of their electrical insulation, developing such a solution was important due to the trend in adoption of VSD-fed motors in the Oil & Gas industry – a trend we still see continuing today.